konraddj/DHCP-Log-Automation-Reporting-Tool/readme.md

 ![img.png](device.png)
 #
 ## The structure of Project files ##
-An important aspect of the project was to create a directory structure suitable for the files created in this work. "main.py" as the main executable, imports functions and packages from the source directory.
-The tests focused on the functions or code snippets related to the project.
+A batch file was utilized to set up this structure, ensuring consistency and ease of navigation.
+The main executable file, "main.py", serves as the central script that orchestrates the execution of the project.
+It imports various functions and packages from the source directory, enabling modularity and reusability of code.
+The testing suite is designed to focus on the functions and code snippets directly related to the project's objectives, ensuring that each component operates correctly and integrates seamlessly.
+These tests help validate the functionality and reliability of the implemented solutions.
 #
 >More detailed information about the project can be found in the Documentation directory.
 #